griptape-ai/griptape-docs/docs/griptape-framework/tools/task-memory.md

                              "82543abe79984d11bb952bd6036a7a01"
 [10/20/23 13:32:00] INFO     Subtask 58bac35adda94157ac6f9482e7c41c9f
-                             Thought: Now that I have the content of the webpage stored in memory, I can use the ToolOutputProcessor tool to summarize this content.
+                             Thought: Now that I have the content of the webpage stored in memory, I can use the TaskMemoryClient tool to summarize this content.
                              Action: {"name":
-                             "ToolOutputProcessor", "path": "summarize",
+                             "TaskMemoryClient", "path": "summarize",
                              "input": {"values": {"memory_name": "TaskMemory",
                              "artifact_namespace":
                              "82543abe79984d11bb952bd6036a7a01"}}}
 [10/20/23 13:32:03] INFO     Subtask 58bac35adda94157ac6f9482e7c41c9f
                              Response: Output of
-                             "ToolOutputProcessor.summarize" was stored in
+                             "TaskMemoryClient.summarize" was stored in
                              memory with memory_name "TaskMemory" and
                              artifact_namespace
                              "01b8015f8c5647f09e8d103198404db0"